 The PIF application for fall 2018 fellows cohort is now open!
 Over the past year and a half, fellows have been hard at work driving outcomes for the American people and the PIF program has successfully made its first transition across administrations.
 The state of the PIF program is as strong as ever and the future is bright.
 The PIF program along with 18F are part of GSA’s Technology Transformation Services.
 GSA is currently the point agency for government-wide transformation and GSA leadership strongly supports the PIF program and see fellows as critical change-makers and voices at the table in this effort.

 The next 20 - 25 Presidential Innovation Fellows are set to start their tours on September 1, 2018.
-The application period is open until Sunday, June 3rd at 11:59 PM.
+The application period has been extended until Friday, July 11th at 11:59 PM.
 Applicants can apply at apply.pif.gov.

 As always, we’re recruiting our nation’s top entrepreneurs, technologists, designers, data scientists, product managers and more.
 We are looking for innovators who have a track record of doing, experience leading initiatives in complex stakeholder environments and the drive to improve the way our government designs, builds and delivers services for citizens .
 A few of the key positions that we are recruiting for include a Chief Digital Officer at the State Department and a Chief Data Officer at the Marine Corps.